• LAUNCH YOUR DREAM

 Growing up in the Midwest, my version of fall is similar to the mass media images that sell cable-knit sweaters and caramel apples.

-Could I trade in my flavored lattes and brown leather boots for fragrant tropical flowers that gentle float off Balinese trees?
-Skiing and swimming in the same day in South America?
+Could I trade in my flavored lattes and brown leather boots for fragrant tropical flowers that gently float off Balinese trees?
+Skiing and swimming on the same day in South America?
 Sunbathing on the Dead Sea?
 Sightseeing in Taiwan in sandals and sleeveless shirts?

-Since I am staying stagnant in terms of fall travel, I called upon my global citizen friends and fellow 8 Women Dreamers to showcase their current destinations for the fall.
+Since I am staying stagnant in terms of fall travel, I called upon my global citizen friends to showcase their current destinations for the fall.

 Beyond just a fall visit, these places are easily worth spending the rest of the year in.